lpaviani/Maven_selenium_P/README.md

 ### Installation
 Requires Maven, you can get it from https://maven.apache.org .

+"make sure you have maven working properly by running on console `mvn -v`"

 Clone the project from git: https://github.com/lpaviani/Maven_selenium_P.git .

 ### Running Through CLI